 The need for upgrades to both the surrounding and internal road network to support movement to and from the RJP has been identified.
-These upgrades are expected to include the provision of the following additional connections into the existing road network:
+These upgrades are expected to include the provision of an additional connection into the existing road network from an extension of Isabella Drive in the south providing direct access to the Monaro Highway.